An official website of the United States government

 An inherent strength of the QCEW is its basis in mandatory UI reporting and the built-in potency of that system.
 For example, each initial claim for UI benefits includes a check ensuring that the employer exists and is contributing to the UI compensation fund.
 Based on a weekly survey of more than 270,000 initial claims and more than 14 million claims in total, the system ensures complete coverage.

-The Quarterly Census of Employment and Wages news release focuses on large counties in the United States (counties with an annual average employment level of 75,000 or greater) and their growth in employment and wages in the third month of the quarter and in average weekly wages (AWW) for the quarter.
+The County Employment and Wages news release focuses on large counties in the United States (counties with an annual average employment level of 75,000 or greater) and their growth in employment and wages in the third month of the quarter and in average weekly wages (AWW) for the quarter.
 Growth rates are calculated on an over-the-year basis and are adjusted to mute the effects of noneconomic changes.
-A variety of charts, tables, and maps in the release highlight the counties with the 10 highest and 5 lowest rates of growth in employment and AWW.
-Another section of the release spotlights the 10 largest counties in the United States by annual average employment level.
+A variety of charts and tables in the news release highlight the counties with the 10 highest and 5 lowest rates of growth in employment and AWW.
+Another section of the release focuses on the 10 largest counties in the United States by annual average employment level.
 The release also includes three tables, one showing adjusted employment and wage growth for all counties with employment of 75,000 or greater, a second presenting adjusted employment and wage growth for the 10 largest counties by level of employment, and a third displaying adjusted employment and wage growth for every state.

-The tables “Employment and Wages, Annual Averages” are published annually on the QCEW program’s website the same day as the first-quarter news release is published for the next year (i.e., the 2013 Employment and Wages, Annual Averages is published the same day as the 2014 first-quarter County Employment and Wages news release.)
+The tables in the “Employment and Wages, Annual Averages” are published annually on the QCEW program’s website on the same day as the first-quarter full data release is published for the next year.
+For example, the 2018 Employment and Wages, Annual Averages was published the same day as the 2019 first-quarter QCEW full data release.

 QCEW data are regularly updated after their initial release and are not considered final until the end of the first quarter of the next reference year.
 Once data are final, they are not edited.
 If errors are found in publications after particular data are released, a corrected version of the data is released along with a note on what was changed.
-Such notes can be found in the “QCEW Special Notices” section of the program web page.
+These notes can be found in the “QCEW Notices” section of the program web page.

 QCEW data are available online via Open Data Access or the BLS Database.
 Preliminary data are published each quarter, with a lag of roughly 5 months after the third month of the publication quarter.
 All quarters are considered open for updates until the publication of first-quarter data for the next year.
 Data are available at the county, Metropolitan Statistical Area (MSA), state, and national level by industry, down to the six-digit level of detail for privately owned establishments as well as local, state, and federal government agencies.